 When I want to skip the caffeine, it’s nice to have tasty and healthful alternatives.
 One I’d highly recommend is nettle leaf tea, made from a wild plant (you might be tempted to call it a weed) known for its stinging parts, hence the common name stinging nettle.

-But don’t let nettle’s sting deter you from enjoying the benefits of this impressive plant.
+Don’t let nettle’s famous sting deter you from enjoying the fanstastic benefits of nettle tea!
 Like a lot of wild greens, nettle is known both as a nutritional powerhouse and medicinal star.
 My go-to source for foraging, “Wildman” Steve Brill, highlights nettles’

 very high levels of minerals, especially calcium, magnesium, iron, potassium, phosphorous, manganese, silica, iodine, silicon, sodium, and sulfur.
 They also provide chlorophyll and tannin, and they’re a good source of vitamin C, beta-carotene, and B complex vitamins.
 Nettles also have high levels of easily absorbable amino acids.
 They’re ten percent protein, more than any other vegetable.

 Some of the health benefits of nettle leaf tea include